odyssic/javascript-store/README.md

-# javaScript Store
+#Classic Typewriter Store Cart

-A store interface with cart and products page powered by vanilla javascript.
+A beautiful store interface with cart and products page powered by vanilla javascript.

-Created to practice advanced javascript functions.
+The cart functions, keeps track of contents and cart total.

-Products are stored via Contentful
+The products are stored on Contentful headless CMS.

+I restore vintage typewriters as a business (classictypewriter.com), so I thought I woudl create a typewriter site.